 Among the scientists who first embarked on the feat of trying to create a similar brain circuit diagram there is Jeff Lichtman, neuroscientist at Harvard University, inventor of a machine without which it would not be possible to think of realizing all this.
 Lichtman's invention is a machine capable of automatically generating high resolution maps of neural tissue, the neuroscientific equivalent of DNA sequencing machines that have made it possible to greatly accelerate the completion time of the human genome project.

-To learn more about the topic, I recommend to everyoneinteresting conference of the physicist and neuroscientist Sebastian Seung, professor at MIT and pioneer of research in the field of connectomics as well as brilliant lecturer.
+To learn more about the topic, I recommend to everyoneinteresting lecture of the physicist and neuroscientist Sebastian Seung, professor at MIT and pioneer of research in the field of connectomics as well as brilliant lecturer.

 The implications of a scientific adventure like connectomics are vast in scope.
 By opening the way to understanding the neural bases of personality, intelligence, identity and memory, not only could we find the cure for many and serious psychiatric diseases such as autism or schizophrenia but we will be able to create really intelligent machines, computers that think following the same principles of functioning of the human brain.